SIP Calculator

 M = P × {[(1 + i)^n − 1] / i} × (1 + i)

-Where P is the monthly investment, i is the expected monthly return (annual ÷ 12 ÷ 100), and n is the number of months.
+Where M is the maturity value, P is the monthly investment, i is the expected monthly return (annual rate ÷ 12 ÷ 100), and n is the number of months.
+The (1 + i) tail assumes investments are made at the start of each month; drop it if your platform debits at month-end.

-A step-up SIP increases your monthly investment by a fixed percentage each year — matching your salary growth.
-Over 20 years a 10% annual step-up typically grows your corpus by 2-3× compared to a flat SIP.
+- Step-up SIP increases contributions by a fixed % each year to track salary growth; a 10% annual step-up roughly doubles the 20-year corpus vs a flat SIP.

 SIP — Systematic Investment Plan — is a way to invest a fixed amount in mutual funds at regular intervals, typically monthly.
 On a chosen date each month, the amount is auto-debited from your bank account and used to buy units of your chosen mutual fund.
 It enables rupee-cost averaging (buying more units when prices fall, fewer when they rise) and compounding over years.